aaw/cover/README.md

 Solvers for the [exact set cover](https://en.wikipedia.org/wiki/Exact_cover) problem and variants.
-All solvers are translations of Don Knuth's [Dancing Links](https://en.wikipedia.org/wiki/Dancing_Links) programs described in The Art of Computer Programming, Volume 4, Fascicle 5.
+All solvers are translations of Don Knuth's [Dancing Links](https://en.wikipedia.org/wiki/Dancing_Links) programs described in The Art of Computer Programming, Volume 4B and the Dancing Cells program described in The Art of Computer Programming, Fascicle 7A.

 Exact set cover problems consist of a set of _items_ and a list of _options_.
 Each option is a subset of the items.
 The goal is to find a set of options that form a partition of the items: